- WHAT IS SCOLIOSIS?

 Giving the condition six months to worsen before taking action isn't logical or wise.
 Our innovative treatment approach improves:

-This scoliosis rehabilitation program can slow or eliminate curve progression regardless of the stage of scoliosis, but the sooner your child starts it, the more likely it is the curve will never reach 25 degrees.
+This scoliosis rehabilitation program can slow or reduce the curve progression.
+It is effective regardless of the stage of scoliosis, but the sooner your child starts it, the more likely it is that the curve will never reach 50 degrees (surgical recommendation).

 Frenchman Ambrose Paré created the first metal scoliosis brace in 1575.
 Many others have been created since then, but patients tell us they still look and feel terrible.
 A scoliosis brace usually causes more harm than good.
 It's typically prescribed if your child's curve measures 25-40 degrees, the measurement of moderate scoliosis.
-This treatment squeezes the ribcage and the pelvis for up to 23 hours a day in an attempt to force the spine to straighten.
+This treatment squeezes the ribcage and the pelvis for up to 20 hours a day in an attempt to force the spine to straighten.

 The low success rates of scoliosis braces combined with the physical and psychological damage they cause make us question why anyone would prescribe them.
 Admitting traditional scoliosis treatment doesn't work is the first step toward innovative changes.
 Your child can beat scoliosis, even if his or her curve is 25 degrees or more.

 Spinal fusion surgery for scoliosis also has a long history of complications and failure.
 The surgery has advanced and yet two-thirds of patients have complications.
 A scoliosis curve isn't life-threatening and people with a curve often live without pain.
 American Family Physician has stated, "...there is no difference in the prevalence of back pain or mortality between patients with untreated adolescent idiopathic scoliosis and the general population."